Paul Marshall (ice hockey, born 1966)

 Paul Marshall (born October 22, 1966) is an American retired professional ice hockey defenseman who played in the Finnish Liiga, International Hockey League (IHL), and East Coast Hockey League (ECHL).

 Career

 After four seasons at Boston College, where he was team captain his senior season, Marshall started his professional career in Finland with Ilves.
 He returned to North America after one season and played four more pro seasons in the IHL and ECHL.
-He was a Second Team All-Star during his final two seasons with the Birmingham Bulls.
+He was a Second Team All-Star during his final two seasons with the Birmingham Bulls; additionally during his time in Birmingham, Marshall helped to mentor future Pittsburgh Penguins head coach Dan Muse, via a Bulls youth hockey camp.

 Marshall was drafted in the fourth round of the 1985 NHL Entry Draft by the Philadelphia Flyers.